Stern paddler's view of his canoe, bow paddler and rocky, tree-lined boreal landscape as they enter a substantial whitewater rapid

 • Group camp equipment such as cooking pots, group tarp.

-• Travel from Points North to Saskatoon.
+• Flight from Points North to Saskatoon.

 • Overnight accommodation in Saskatoon at end of trip.